Table of Content

 - Furthermore, physical health conditions can give rise to mental health challenges.
 Conditions like psoriasis, cancer, or heart attacks can trigger feelings of depression or anxiety, affecting approximately one-third of individuals with serious medical conditions.
 Emotional and psychological distress often stems from the stress, stigma, and rejection associated with these conditions, underscoring the intricate interplay between mental and physical health.

-Coping Strategies for Women
+Effective Coping Strategies for Women to Manage Anxiety

 - Coping strategies for women encompass a diverse range of techniques to navigate life's challenges effectively.